Mark Milley: Withdrawal from Afghanistan

-Milley and Defense Secretary Lloyd Austin welcome General "Scott" Miller at Joint Base Andrews during the 2021 Afghanistan withdrawal, July 14, 2021.
+Milley and Defense Secretary Lloyd Austin welcome General "Scott" Miller at Joint Base Andrews during the 2021 Afghanistan withdrawal on July 14, 2021.

 In December 2020, Milley met with the Taliban in Doha in an effort to arrange peace talks between the Taliban and the Afghan government.
 Milley believed that U.S. troops should remain in Afghanistan to prevent another terrorist attack like the September 11 attacks.

 As the withdrawal of U.S. troops was in its final days, the Taliban launched an offensive against the Afghan government, quickly advancing in front of a collapsing Afghan Armed Forces.
 U.S. intelligence believed that the Afghan government would likely collapse within six months after the withdrawal of NATO troops from the country.
 On 21 July 2021, Milley reported that half of all districts in Afghanistan were under Taliban control and that momentum was "sort of" on the side of the Taliban.
 Kabul was captured by the Taliban on 15 August 2021, prompting an international airlift of civilians at Kabul International Airport, which remained under temporary U.S. and NATO control.

 On 26 August 2021, after the suicide bombing at Kabul Airport that led to the death of 183 people, including 13 U.S. service members, Republican senators and members of the House called for the resignation of President Biden, Vice President Harris, Secretary of State Blinken, Defense Secretary Austin, and Milley.

 In late September 2021, Milley, at hearings before both the Senate and House Armed Services Committees said that the withdrawal from Afghanistan and evacuation from Kabul was "a logistical success but a strategic failure".
 He rejected demands from Republican committee members to resign.
 On an 25 October 2024 podcast with Joe Rogan, when talking about the withdrawal from Afghanistan, Donald Trump claimed that Milley said "It's cheaper to leave it" in regard to the military equipment they had in Afghanistan and what to do with it when the US military left.

 Actions of the second Trump administration

 Hours after Trump was inaugurated as the 47th president of the United States on 20 January 2025, Milley's official portrait was removed from a Pentagon corridor where the portraits of all former chiefs are displayed.
 The next day workers patched the holes and painted the wall.
 A U.S. official told the New York Times that the White House had ordered the removal.

-On 29 January, Defense Secretary Pete Hegseth suspended Milley's security clearance, withdrew the authorization for his security detail, and ordered a review of his actions as Chair of the Joint Chiefs of Staff with a view to demote him in rank.
+On 29 January, Defense Secretary Pete Hegseth suspended Milley's security clearance, withdrew the authorization for his security detail, and ordered a review of his actions as Chairman of the Joint Chiefs of Staff with a view to demote him in rank.